 Aphrodite was the ancient Greek goddess of love, beauty, desire, and all aspects of sexuality.
 She could entice both gods and men into illicit affairs with her beauty and whispered sweet nothings.
-Born near Cyprus from the severed genitalia of the sky god Uranus, Aphrodite had a wider significance than the traditional view as a mere goddess of love.
+Aphrodite was born near Cyprus from the severed genitalia of the sky god Uranus.
+Aphrodite had a wider significance than the traditional view as a mere goddess of love.

 Worshipped by men, women, and city-state officials, Aphrodite also played a role in the commerce, warfare, and politics of ancient Greek cities.
 In addition, Aphrodite was honoured as a protector of those who travelled by sea and, less surprisingly, courtesans and prostitutes.
 The goddess' Roman equivalent was Venus.